swthemathwiz/pi-standoff-mount/README.md

 ## Introduction

-This is a 3D-printable [OpenSCAD](https://openscad.org/) wall mount with stand offs for the Raspberry PI.
+This is a 3D-printable [OpenSCAD](https://openscad.org/) wall mount with stand offs for the Raspberry Pi.
 It is a very simple alternative to a full case that is quick to print and install.

 ![Image of mount](../media/media/mount-view.jpg?raw=true)